Vantiq/vantiq-extension-sources/jdbcSource/README.md

 From the perspective of consuming the rows, there is no visible difference here.
 The `bundleFactor` parameter is present to allow control when returning very large rows.

+The following example uses a Vail Select Statement to **query** a database:
 ```
 PROCEDURE queryJDBC()